sakshamGupta09/Angular/14.Lifecycle/lifecycle.md

 - A component can recieve content from parent.
 This hook runs after the content is initialized.
 - Use this to read the results of `content queries`.
 - Do not mutate state.
+- Content is initialized before view.
+- Runs only once.

+## 6. AfterContentChecked

+- Runs everytime after its content have been checked for changes.
+- Used to access the updated state of `content queries`.